- Location: Hawaii

 City and County of Honolulu

 To replace a lost registration card you first need to fill out an Application for Duplicate Motor Vehicle Certificate of Registration.
-Once completed, mail the form to the address noted on the form with a $5 check.
+Once completed, mail the form to the address noted on the form with payment.

 If you simply head into a local satellite office without the form, make sure to jot down a few important numbers prior to leaving: license plate number, vehicle identification number (VIN), and the month of the registration expires.